azuredevcollege/trainingdays/day6/challenges/challenge3.md

 4 packets transmitted, 4 received, 0% packet loss, time 3086ms
 rtt min/avg/max/mdev = 0.090/1.299/4.848/2.048 ms
 ```
 It seems that connection between con1 and con2 is possible.
 Because they're connected to same default bridge network.
 They can communicate directly without exposing their ports.
 They're on the same network and there isn't any rule that blocks this communication.
 But I wonder if they can solve each other's name too?
 Is there any dns mechanism running behind the scenes?
 Let's try that.
-First we're gonna try to ping www.bing.com and see if the container can solve the public domain names.
+First we're gonna try to ping www.bing.com and see if container can solve public domain names.

 Type:
 ```shell